mdekrey/DeKreyDotNet/nextjs-frontend/README.md

-This project was made with GatsbyJS.
+This project was made with Next.JS.

 To build the docker image: